AlxHnr/dlaunch-tools/README.md

 ```

 Dlaunch is able to learn and can sort its input stream based on popularity.
-To make use of this feature, you must pass the path of a score file to
+To make use of this feature, you must pass the path to a score file to
 dlaunch.
 This can be done by the "--score-file=FILE" argument.
 This file
 will be updated after each invocation.
 If the file does not exist, it will
 be created after the user selects a string.
 The importance of each learned